AICO: Feature Significance Tests for Supervised Learning: Introduction

-Extensive experiments on synthetic ``known truth'' tasks demonstrate the statistical and computational performance of our approach in nonlinear regression and classification settings.
-We compare our tests with the recently developed, model-agnostic and non-asymptotic tests of \ci{berrett}, \ci{tansey2018holdout} and \ci{Lei2018predictive}.
-We also compare with the model-X knockoff procedures of \ci{candes2018panning} and \ci{deepknockoffs} for variable selection with false discovery control.
-Our test is found to be as statistically powerful as the alternatives, with minimal false discovery, while reducing computational costs by several orders of magnitude.
-Moreover, we show that our feature importance measure is robust to noise in the data, delivering stable feature importance rankings.
-This contrasts sharply with widely-used algorithmic feature importance measures including SHAP \cite{lundberg2017unified} which are found to be highly sensitive to noise in the data, leading to unstable feature rankings that make it difficult to draw reliable inferences regarding variable importance.
-Our findings complement the discussion of the theoretical caveats of algorithmic importance measures in \ci{verdinelli-wasserman}, \ci{kumar} and others.
+Extensive experiments on synthetic ``known-truth'' tasks demonstrate the statistical and computational performance of our approach in neural-network regression and classification settings.
+We compare AICO with powerful, model-agnostic, and non-asymptotic tests by \ci{berrett,tansey2018holdout,Lei2018predictive}, as well as with the model-X knockoff procedures of \ci{candes2018panning,deepknockoffs} for variable selection under false discovery control.
+Our test identifies relevant features comparably to these alternatives while producing fewer discoveries among features that are null in the data-generating process, all while reducing computational cost by orders of magnitude.
+The test and median feature-importance measure remain stable across a range of feature distributions, including settings with strong correlations and interactions.
+The median is robust to noise, producing stable feature rankings.

-Several comprehensive empirical analyses illustrate our testing and feature importance approach in real-world data settings.
-In the context of a credit scoring task using large ensembles of gradient boosting machines, our approach identifies and ranks several significant features describing past payment behavior and social factors.
-Interestingly, we find that gender, marital status, and age of card holders (all of which are protected characteristics under US lending laws) are significant predictors of credit card default, after controlling for past payment behavior.
-In the context of a mortgage state transition prediction task using a recently proposed set-sequence model based on long-convolution architectures \cite{elliot} and trained on extensive panel data, our test identifies time-varying macro-economic variables such as mortgage rates, as well as features summarizing past state transitions as significant predictors of borrower behavior.
+Empirical analyses demonstrate the ability of our framework to inform high-stakes decisions with legal, economic, and regulatory implications.
+In a credit scoring task using ensembles of gradient-boosting models, AICO identifies several statistically significant features describing past payment behavior and social factors.
+In a mortgage state–transition prediction task based on a recently proposed set–sequence model \cite{elliot} and trained on extensive panel data, AICO detects time-varying macroeconomic variables such as mortgage rates, as well as features summarizing past state transitions, as significant predictors of borrower behavior.

-The rest of this introduction discusses the related literature.
-Section \ref{setup} introduces the notion of feature effects while Section \ref{sec-test} develops the testing procedure.
-Section \ref{sec-imp} analyzes the median feature effect as an importance measure dual to the test.
-Section \ref{sec-numerical} studies the performance of the test and importance measure in synthetic regression and classification settings.
-Section \ref{sec-empirical} deploys the test on two real-world data sets.
-The proofs of technical results are given in an appendix.
-A Python package implementing our testing and importance procedures is available at {\tt https://github.com/ji-chartsiri/AICO}.